Personalisation has been taken to a whole new level in the beauty industry with individualised face masks

-The beauty industry has been around for centuries, but has perhaps never before been as exciting as now.
+Spotted: The beauty industry has been around for centuries, but has perhaps never before been as exciting as now.
 Technology has developed to offer intelligent accessories, such as this smart mirror, or even to revolutionise the products themselves, like this rehydratable powder shampoo.
-With the general retail industry putting ever increasing emphasis on the consumer experience, personalisation is also essential to consider.
-3D printing could therefore provide a popular service by creating face masks perfectly matched to the face of the individual.
+With the retail industry putting ever-increasing emphasis on the consumer experience, personalisation is essential to consider.
+3D printing could provide a service that creates face masks perfectly matched to the face of the individual.

-Neutrogena, a global skincare company, has launched custom face masks.
-They use 3D printing to create a face mask ideally fitted to the customers’ face.
-The MaskiD uses images of faces to create a mask that matches not only the face shape, but also any skin conditions.
-Spots can be given localised treatments, for example.
+Neutrogena, a global skincare company, has launched custom face masks, using 3D printing to create a mask perfectly fitted to the customers’ face.
+The MaskiD uses face images to create a mask that matches face shape and skin condition.
+For example, spots can be given localised treatments.
 It also allows for one face mask to do two different treatments at the same time.
-Users can provide images and data via the MaskiD app on iOS.
-Each mask can also deliver specific ingredients according to demand, like vitamin C and feverfew.
+Users can provide images and data via the MaskiD app on iOS, and each mask can also deliver specific ingredients according to demand, such as vitamin C and feverfew.

 The company has also addressed concerns about privacy by stating that they do not intend to sell any personal data collected by the app.
 There is nothing to stop them from using such personal information for internal market research or to inform their future product lines, however.

 Neutrogena announced the masks at the tech showcase CES 2019, but have not yet revealed any information about costs.
 They will become available in late 2019.